 Where you are unable to cover the cost of any of the Extra Services in this clause 16, your Representative or each Third Party agrees to be liable for the full amount of the Extra Services and we may ask one Third Party to pay the full amount of the Top Up Fees without asking any other Third Party for a contribution.

 As with personal furniture, you are welcome to bring personal possessions to your room, provided they do not cause any health and safety or fire safety concerns and can be risk assessed on admission.
+Fabrics must be to the approved fire retardancy for care homes.

 In particular, please discuss with us any electrical items your wish to bring to your room.
 You must allow us access to electrical items for periodic safety inspections and testing.
 All electrical items must be checked for electrical safety prior to being brought into the Home.